-Topic Requirements Documentation 11.2.1 Conducting Section 4.2.1 Required information site visit The Assessor must retain evidence that identifies all energy and/or water sources supplied to the premises, shared services or facilities.
-Notes and photos must be kept as evidence of their site visit, and all information available relating to end uses, sources and meters relevant to the inspection must be collected.
+Торіс Requirements Documentation 11.2.1 Conducting Section 4.2.1 Required information ζ site visit The Assessor must retain evidence that identifies all energy and/or water sources supplied to the premises, shared services or facilities.
+Notes and photos must be kept as evidence of their site visit, and all information available relating to end uses , sources and meters relevant to the inspection must be collected.
 Documentation examples Documents that can be used as supporting evidence can include: a) Single line diagrams and/or metering schematics. b) Site photos. c) Video recordings.
 Assessor site notes and other relevant documents.
 11.2.2 Unmetered sources Section 4.2.3 Required information The presence of any unmetered energy or water sources must be checked during the site inspection and recorded by the Assessor in their site notes.
 The Assessor must explain how any unmetered sources are treated within the rating and how they relate to the minimum energy or water coverage.
 Documentation examples Documents that can be used as supporting evidence can include: a) Single line diagrams and/or metering schematics. b) Photos. c) Video recordings.
 Assessor site notes and other relevant documents.

-Topic Requirements Documentation 11.2.3 Minimum Section 4.3.1 Required information energy and water coverage a) confirms the minimum coverage requirements have been met; b) identifies all supply points and confirms how each of the required end uses are covered by the supply points; and c) maps the distribution of energy and/or water through the premises, including at the main switchboards and distribution boards throughout the premises.
+Торіс Requirements Documentation 11.2.3 Minimum energy and water coverage Section 4.3.1 Required information The Assessor must retain evidence that- a) confirms the minimum coverage requirements have been met; b) identifies all supply points and confirms how each of the required end uses are covered by the supply points; and c) maps the distribution of energy and/or water through the premises, including at the main switchboards and distribution boards throughout the premises.
 Documentation examples Documents that can be used as supporting evidence can include: a) Single line diagrams and/or metering schematics. b) Photos. c) Assessor site notes and other relevant documents.
-Note: Existing diagrams and schematics that have been marked up by hand are acceptable.
-11.2.4 Checks of Section 4.3.2 Required information sources and supply points Section 4.3.2.2 The Assessor must retain evidence that confirms any source or end use to be excluded from the rating and substantiate the grounds for the exclusion.
+11.2.4 Checks of sources and supply points Section 4.3.2 Section 4.3.2.2 that have been marked up by hand are acceptable.
+Required information The Assessor must retain evidence that confirms any source or end use to be excluded from the rating and substantiate the grounds for the exclusion.
 Documentation examples Documents that can be used as evidence that confirms sources and supply points include a single document that lists sources/supply points to the building with notes to confirm whether they are included or excluded.
 This document may be a marked up- single line diagram; metering schematic; or reticulation diagram.
 Documents that can be used as evidence supporting the grounds for exclusion of supply points can include-